pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Workflows] Removed classes Pimcore\Model\Workflow, Pimcore\Model\Workflow\Dao, Pimcore\Model\Workflow\Listing\Dao and Pimcore\Model\Workflow\Listing.
     Please check the documentation on how to work with workflows: [Workflow Management](../../07_Workflow_Management/README.md).
 - [Core] Removed the deprecated method `Kernel::getRootDir()`, use `Kernel::getProjectDir()` instead.
+- [Relations] Add possibility to inline download asset from relations
 - [PhpArrayTable]: Removed PhpArrayTable class
 - [Document Editables] Removed method_exists bc layer for `getDataEditmode()`, `rewriteIds()` & `load()`, please use the corresponding interfaces `EditmodeDataInterface`, `IdRewriterInterface` & `LazyLoadingInterface` instead.
 - [Parallelization] Removed `webmozarts/console-parallelization` dependency due to maintainability reasons.
 If you still want to use parallelization for console commands, please add the dependency to your own `composer.json`.